Creating and Updating KPIs

 - Click Save.

-- Search for and then click the KPI you wish to add.
+- Search for the KPI by name.

 - Click Add.